-Ground Loop Design Premier is intended as a Design Studio for professional HVAC designers and engineers working in the area of geothermal applications.
+GLDTM Premier Financial Version 2009 is intended as a Design Studio for professional HVAC designers and engineers working in the area of geothermal applications.
 It is primarily designed for use with light-commercial or commercial installations, since the calculations take into account long-term thermal effects that often determine the necessary design requirements.
-Additionally, the loads representation employed in Ground Loop Design's Zone Management system allows for detailed equipment selection and specific load distribution data to maximize calculation accuracy.
+Additionally, the loads representation employed in GLD's Zone Management system allows for detailed equipment selection and specific load distribution data to maximize calculation accuracy.

-The Premier Version of Ground Loop Design includes three design modules: one for vertical borehole, one for horizontal and one for surface water (pond, lake, etc.) installations.
+The Premier Financial Version of GLDTM includes three design modules: one for vertical borehole, one for horizontal and one for surface water (pond, lake, etc.) installations.
 It also includes two loads modules, one for average block loads and one for the more detailed zone model.
-The loads data can be shared between modules using Ground Loop Design's unique linking system.
+The loads data can be shared between modules using GLD's unique linking system.
 In addition, loads data from external loads programs as well as from Excel files conveniently can be imported into the loads modules.
+The Premier Financial Version also now includes a financial module for conducting financial and emissions analyses of various HVAC systems.

-Because of the extensive customization and override features included in the software, Ground Loop Design is suited ideally for both standard and non-standard applications, which can involve significant variations in equipment, loads, and operational parameters for each zone in the design.
+Because of the extensive customization and override features included in the software, GLD is suited ideally for both standard and non-standard applications, which can involve significant variations in equipment, loads, and operational parameters for each zone in the design.
 The user, who may prefer to add his or her specific images or data sheets, has the freedom to customize the data reference files.
 In addition, the program is optimized for hybrid systems as well as for the addition of boilers and cooling towers to loopfield designs.

-With instant, direct metric/English unit conversions and foreign language capabilities, Ground Loop Design is a truly international program.
-With Ground Loop Design, communicating project parameters, equipment requirements and loads data with coworkers, partners, and vendors anywhere in the world is efficient and easy.
+With instant, direct metric/English unit conversions and foreign language capabilities, GLD is a truly international program.
+With GLD, communicating project parameters, equipment requirements and loads data with coworkers, partners, and vendors anywhere in the world is efficient and easy.
 The program provides a framework for international standardization.

-System Requirements for Running Ground Loop Design
+System Requirements for Running GLD

-This section lists the hardware and software requirements for running Ground Loop Design.
+This section lists the hardware and software requirements for running GLD.